7 Best Dual Sport Helmets with Bluetooth: Uniting Safety and Connectivity for Your Riding Experience

 The SNELL M2020D certification badge reassures you that you are not compromising on safety, while the look and feel of the helmet is reminiscent of the same great comfort, safety, and quality found throughout Arai’s range of premium helmets.

-Furthermore, the peel-away cheek and micro fitting temple pads (Facial Contour Support) allow you to custom fit the helmet to your head and face shape, and the performance of its internals certainly make it the choice of many avid ADV riders.
+Furthermore, the peel-away cheek and micro-fitting temple pads (Facial Contour Support) allow you to custom fit the helmet to your head and face shape, and the performance of its internals certainly makes it the choice of many avid ADV motorcycle riders.
 The removable peak is solid with a floating design that allows it to redirect air into the enhanced intake vents below it, while the vents feature fitted sculpted cowls and diffusers that maximize air flow.

 The LS2 Explorer Carbon has plenty of room for Bluetooth speakers, but no specific recesses are cut out for them.
 You can place speakers inside your helmet, but be careful not to obstruct your ears while wearing the helmet with a snug fit.
 You can push them a little back, and don’t mind the boom mic as it will still work even when it’s further back from your mouth area.